flowcommerce/location/README.md

 Ip address -> location data is from DigitalElement's Edge database:  https://portal.digitalelement.com/portal/availableDatabases/index.html
 (creds in LastPass)

 Their data is packaged in a proprietary, binary multifile format.
-To create a usable text version, do teh following:
+To create a usable text version, do the following:

 1. Download their "Text File Creator" [tool](https://portal.digitalelement.com/portal/tools/index.html) to export it to CSV format.
 2. Download the latest version of the database https://portal.digitalelement.com/portal/availableDatabases/index.html